by Anh H. Nguyen

 Although Hanoi and Saigon have not yet reached the status of beauty meccas like Tokyo or Seoul, the new products bearing Asian labels popping up everyday tells a fun story.
 The popularity of Hallyu (Korean wave) in particular could be seen across multiple aspects of Vietnam's modern culture: people watch Korean dramas, listen to K-pop, travel to Korea, and sample Korean cuisines.
 It is inevitable that Vietnamese consumers would strive to follow their idols' fashion, beauty and fitness routine, even their cosmetic surgeries.
 Little Korean fads such as the 12-step skincare regimen, the sheet mask craze, or the cushion compact have all gained steady followings among Vietnamese beauty devotees.
 Statistics do not lie: South Korea ranked first among countries exporting cosmetics to Vietnam with nearly a third of the market.

-As more Korean brands hope to enter the market, Korean beauty show become popular as a strategy to introduce products and presence.
+As more Korean brands hope to enter the market, Korean beauty shows become popular as a strategy to introduce products and magnify presence.

 Thanks to the prevalence of Korean music and movies, Korean celebrities have become beauty icons in Vietnam.